How To Have A Good Relationship With Your Spouse: 12 Ideas That Are Sure To Help You

 I can vividly remember wanting to marry a “bad boy” when I was a teenager.
 All the shows and movies I was obsessed with had that one guy.
 The one that rode a motorcycle and seemed a little mysterious.

 Flash forward to now.
-I am well into my 30’s, have a daughter and the thought of a “bad boy” is terrifying.
+I am well into my 30’s, have two daughters, and the thought of a “bad boy” is terrifying.

 Do you know what is sexy?